knath2000/ai-sequential-thinking/memory-bank/consolidated_learnings.md

 - In dev, set Vite proxy `/api` → production host and default frontend API base to `/api` to avoid CORS.
 - Guard static mounts with absolute paths and skip if missing to prevent startup crashes.
 - Add simple REQ/RES logging middleware in FastAPI during active dev to trace status codes in Railway.
+- Implement a dedicated `/internal/modal-cost-callback` endpoint on Railway to receive and log cost data from Modal.

 **Auth & Ingestion:**
 - Support analytics ingestion with either `Authorization: Bearer <token>` or `X-Analytics-Ingest-Key: <secret>`; make bearer optional when ingest key matches.